Robust high yield

 Henderson High Income’s (HHI‘s) dividend income proved relatively resilient in the face of COVID-19.
 Its manager says that it will likely dip into its revenue reserves to maintain its dividend this year and perhaps next, but having avoided the worst of the crisis, HHI manager David Smith sees little danger of these being exhausted.

 HHI is trading on a yield close to 7%.
 The manager believes that this could prove an attractive entry point.
 On previous occasions where the trust has traded at similar yield levels, it has delivered high returns subsequently.
 In that regard, it helps that the UK market is entering what could be a global synchronised economic recovery on a much lower valuation than other developed market peers.
 The manager suggests that more clarity on Brexit could be the final hurdle to clear for a turning point in the UK market’s fortunes.

 High income from diverse UK equity income portfolio

 The majority of HHI’s assets are invested in the ordinary shares of listed companies with the balance in listed fixed interest stocks (i.e. the trust will not hold unquoted investments).
 Investee companies should have strong balance sheets that are capable of paying dividends.
-There is a focus on well-managed companies whose qualities may have been temporarily overlooked by investors and which offer the potential for capital growth over the medium term.
-A maximum of 20% of gross assets may be invested in companies outside of the UK.
+There is a focus on well-managed companies whose qualities may have been temporarily overlooked by investors and which offer the potential for capital appreciation over the medium term.
+A maximum of 20% of gross assets may be invested outside of the UK.

 Gearing is used to enhance income returns, and also to help achieve capital growth over time.
 A portion of gearing is usually invested in fixed interest securities.